 Older adults are at high risk for life-threatening complications from the flu, including hospitalizations and death.
 The CDC estimates the flu causes 140,000 to 810,000 hospitalizations and 12,000 to 61,000 deaths in the U.S. every year.
-Up to 70% of flu-related hospitalizations and 85% of deaths associated with the flu occur in seniors age 65 and older.
-This is because seniors’ immune systems tend to be weaker when compared to those of younger adults.
+The CDC also estimates up to 70% of flu-related hospitalizations and 85% of deaths associated with the flu occur in seniors age 65 and older.

 The senior flu shot is a vaccine developed specifically for adults age 65 and older to protect them against the flu virus.
-Seniors need stronger protection because their immune system tends to weaken with age, putting older adults at increased risk of serious flu-related complications, such as pneumonia, other respiratory problems, hospitalizations, and death.
-The flu can also make chronic conditions common in seniors — like diabetes, asthma, and COPD — worse.
+According to the CDC, seniors need stronger protection because immune systems tend to weaken with age, putting older adults at an increased risk of serious flu-related complications, such as pneumonia, other respiratory problems, hospitalizations, and even death.
+The flu can also worsen chronic conditions that are common in seniors — like diabetes, asthma, and chronic obstructive pulmonary disease.

 The senior flu shot creates a stronger immune response that helps older adults’ immune systems fight the flu virus more effectively than the regular flu shot.
 The vaccine works by stimulating the production of antibodies that protect seniors against the virus.

 While older adults may get any flu vaccine approved for their age group, two flu vaccines were developed specifically for seniors: the high-dose flu vaccine and the adjuvanted flu vaccine.